 Discovery can be referred to from the age of 15 through EHCP planning processes but will aim to engage 18+.
-Referrals can be made through identified school and educational settings, adult social care and the community village agents.
+Referrals can be made through identified school and educational settings, adult social care.

 For more information please see: https://discovery-uk.org/